Catfish: Fin spines and toxins

 All catfish other than members of the Malapteruridae (electric catfish), possess a strong, hollow, bony, leading spine-like ray on their dorsal and pectoral fins.
 As a defense, these spines may be locked into place so that they stick outwards, enabling them to inflict severe wounds.
 In numerous catfish species, these fin rays can be used to deliver a stinging protein if the fish is irritated; as many as half of all catfish species may be venomous in this fashion, making the Siluriformes overwhelmingly the vertebrate order with the largest number of venomous species.
 This venom is produced by glandular cells in the epidermal tissue covering the spines.
 In members of the family Plotosidae and of the genus Heteropneustes, this protein is so potent it may hospitalize humans who receive a sting; in Plotosus lineatus, the stings can be lethal.
 The dorsal- and pectoral-fin spines are two of the most conspicuous features of siluriforms, and differ from those in other fish groups.
-Despite the widespread use of the spines for taxonomic and phylogenetic studies the fields have struggled to effectively use the information due to a lack of consistency in the nomenclature, with a general standard for the descriptive anatomy of catfish spines proposed in 2022 to try and resolve this problem.
+Despite the widespread use of the spines for taxonomic and phylogenetic studies the fields have struggled to effectively use the information due to a lack of consistency in the nomenclature, with a general standard for the descriptive anatomy of catfish spines proposed in 2022 to try to resolve this problem.